yurivwarmerdam/necrofarmer/README.md

     - game mainclass
         - setup (called in init.
 Could also do an init super pattern.
 Is a little more pythonic)
         - process (rest of the fucking owl.
-Think about how to abstract inputevents)
-    -  learn how to consume input in pygame ui.
+Think about how to abstract inputevents) ~  learn how to consume input in pygame ui.
+    - collision

+### Collision
+Where will I be using collision? (and how often will it be checked?)
-    -
+- on clicks (rarely)
+- perhaps overlaps when doing things at a location?
+Like when testing if located in a place where work needs to happen (could become more often with many units)
+Are there going to be things in active layer that I would not want to be able to click?

+options as to how to handle collision
+- Out of the box: set a mask attribute, use some rect for this
+- Use the existing mask.
+It's pixel perfect after all

 ### Tilemap
 v remove predefines layers from tilemap (also test in ortho actual necro game)
 - Map should become dict.
 This fixes negative key access bug, and then we can remove layers (layers is almost already this??)